NQNStudios/hank/README.md

 ## Install

 Hank currently requires Haxe 3.4.7.
-I recommend using [hvm](https://github.com/dpeek/hvm) and typing `hvm use 3.4.7`.
+I recommend using [hvm](https://github.com/dpeek/hvm) and typing `hvm use haxe 3.4.7`.

 ## Comparison with Ink and Inkjs